-Suing the police has emerged as an important means of holding Victoria Police accountable, and as a means for people who have been harmed by police misconduct to obtain significant redress for their injuries (both physical and psychological).
+Suing the police has emerged as an important means of holding Victoria Police accountable, and as a way for people who have been harmed by police misconduct to obtain significant redress for their injuries (both physical and psychological).

 1 Assault and battery: this is generally defined as the unlawful application of force.
 Force is unlawful if it is excessive.